tobiscr/rt-bootstrapper/README.md

 ### Installation with Kyma Control Plane

-In environment with individual infrastructure setups, RT Bootstrapper is installed and configured automatically by Kyma Control Plane in all provisioned Kyma runtimes.
+In environments with individual infrastructure setups, RT Bootstrapper is installed and configured automatically by Kyma Control Plane in all provisioned Kyma runtimes.

 ### Installation with kubectl